beateskog/dat250group-project/feedapp-backend/feedapp-backend.md

 **Access MongoDB inside kubernetes pod:**
 - Run `kubectl get pods` to see the pods name
 - `kubectl exec -it <pod-name>  -c mongodb-container -- mongosh`

+## IotSimulation
+- inside iotSimulation folder run `npm install -g http-server` to install dependencies
+- then run `http-server -p 8000` to start the server on `http://localhost:8000/`